Welcome to Nethergreen Surgery.

 All of our latest information about how we are delivering the COVID-19 vaccination is available here.

-Please do not call the Surgery with enquiries about the vaccine, please visit the above page and wait to be contacted.
+Unless you are over 70 and have not yet been contacted about your vaccination, please do not call the Surgery with enquiries about the vaccine.
+Please review this information and wait to be contacted.

 - residents in a care home for older adults and their carers - Mostly complete.